conallkavanagh/2023-ca326-jfarrell-ckavanagh/docs/3-final-reports/technical_manual.md

 Our language could be used in schools to teach programming basics and will be a benefit to the tech industry as more people will learn to code.
 It could be further developed in the future by adding other features such as Classes, user input, recursive functions and other features commonly found in most programming languages.

 ### 1.3 Glossary
-Define and technical terms used in this document.
-Only include those with which the reader may not be familiar.

-All strange terms, if you can supplement them with links even better, should either be bullet points, or a table

-E.g. SQL – Structured Query Language used to interact with relational databases

-Parser - A program that parses text input from the user into tokens in a language.
+- Parser - A program that parses text input from the user into tokens in a language.
-Interpreter - A program that goes through the tokens produced by the parser in the AST and executes them line by line.
+- Interpreter - A program that goes through the tokens produced by the parser in the AST and executes them line by line.
-Visitor - A design pattern used as a standard way to traverse the AST.
+- Visitor - A design pattern used as a standard way to traverse the AST.
-Abstract Syntax Tree (AST) - A tree representation of the different tokens in the language and their semantic meaning.
+- Abstract Syntax Tree (AST) - A tree representation of the different tokens in the language and their semantic meaning.

 ## 2. General Description